-The aim of the CIPR Specialist Diploma (Internal Communications) is to enable the candidates to develop specialist knowledge and expertise in the contexts, concepts and practical tools of internal communication.
+The aim of the CIPR Specialist Diploma (Internal Communications) is to enable the candidates to develop specialist knowledge and expertise in the contexts, concepts and practical tools of internal communications.

-It is designed for both generalist public relations practitioners wishing to enhance their understanding of best practice in internal communication and also for those looking to specialise in internal communication as a career.
-The CIPR Specialist Diploma (Internal Communication) will be of interest to practitioners who have experience of internal communication activities, in consultancy or in-house, or in a related discipline such as human resources management.
+It is designed for both generalist public relations practitioners wishing to enhance their understanding of best practice in internal communication and also for those looking to specialise in internal communications as a career.
+The CIPR Specialist Diploma (Internal Communications) will be of interest to practitioners who have experience of internal communications activities, in consultancy or in-house, or in a related discipline such as human resources management.

-This qualification will equip the candidate with the knowledge and tools to apply this experience in the context of the function of internal communication in organisations, how it contributes to organisational engagement and commitment, and to organisational change, and what is expected of an ethical practitioner in the digital age.
-Candidates will research and develop ethical internal communication strategies and plans that assist organisations to stimulate employee engagement, change attitudes and influence behaviours.
-Candidates would be awarded the CIPR Specialist Diploma (Internal Communication) on successful completion of the assessment.
+This qualification will equip the candidate with the knowledge and tools to apply this experience in the context of the function of internal communications in organisations, how it contributes to organisational engagement and commitment, and to organisational change, and what is expected of an ethical practitioner in the digital age.
+Candidates will research and develop ethical internal communications strategies and plans that assist organisations to stimulate employee engagement, change attitudes and influence behaviours.
+Candidates would be awarded the CIPR Specialist Diploma (Internal Communications) on successful completion of the assessment.